AbdulhadiAlaraj/Kitchenlang/README.md

 ### Example Script

-Here is a sample script that demonstrates various features of KitchenLang (the semicolons are there for this readme and are not part of the labnguage yet):
+Here is a sample script that demonstrates various features of KitchenLang (the semicolons are there for this readme and are not part of the language yet):
 ```racket
 pour x 20
 pour y 5